hackclub/OnBoard/projects/Desk contRoller/README.md

 kicked me into doing something.
 <br>

-In EasyEDA, with a little tutorial, I have redesigned the schematic and pcb... now I hope for a good results :D
+In EasyEDA, with a little tutorial, I have redesigned the schematic and pcb, added a few components... now I hope for a good results :D